How To Make A Homemaking Notebook

 Binder Tabs Can Also Be Helpful If You Have Lots of Sections

 If you have several sections in your homemaking notebook that lots of family members need to reference, putting tabs in the binder can be helpful to allow everyone to find the area they need to reference quickly.
+That's exactly what a reader, Sandra did, as shown by this photo on the left she sent in.

 Keep Your Household Notebook Simple And Utilitarian At First